It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 - Cloudflare: check it only if you have a Cloudflare account.

-The Tools tab allows you to export and import your settings, as well as restore the previous major version of the plugin.
+The Tools tab allows you to export and import your settings, as well as restore the previous major version of the plugin but also to optimize CSS loading for mobile.

-Note: for each of the ten tabs presented above, it’s always a good idea to consult the Need help? links before activating an option.
-They redirect to the documentation, which is very well done.
-If in doubt, you can also contact WP Rocket’s support.
+Note: For each of the 12 tabs presented above, I strongly invite you to check the Need help links available when you want to activate an option.
+They redirect you to the documentation, which is very well done.
+In case of doubt, you can also contact the plugin support.

 How is WP Rocket's user experience?